Steel Building Insulation Options

 White Vinyl Backed Insulation (WMP-VR)

 White vinyl-backed insulation is installed during the erecting of the steel building.
 After the red-iron frame is erected, the insulation is draped over the red-iron frame with the white vinyl side facing the inside of the steel building.
 Wall and roof panels are then installed - resulting in the insulation being "sandwiched" in place between the panels and the frame.
-The image above shows this very clearly, and we have some fantastic high-resolution images of this in our steel building insulation options photo gallery.
+The image above shows this very clearly, and we have more high-resolution images of insulation in our metal building insulation options photo gallery.